Have you ever wondered what happens to snakes in the cold?

 Unlike hibernation, brumation does not require as much sleep.

-They can then rest for a while before needing to feed again, as they aren’t burning enough energy to necessitate frequent feedings.
+They can then rest for a while before feeding again, as they aren’t burning enough energy to necessitate frequent feedings.

 Before entering brumation, snakes will generally increase their food intake to ensure they have enough energy stores to last them through the colder temperatures.

-Some skinnier snakes which are unable to stock up on enough food will unfortunately not make it through the winter, as they do not have sufficient stores of energy to tide them over.
+Some skinnier snakes that cannot stock up on enough food will unfortunately not make it through the winter, as they do not have sufficient stores of energy to tide them over.

 Aside from just protecting them from the cold, brumation also serves another essential function: preparing snakes for reproduction.

-During brumation, male snakes will increase sperm production, while female snakes will prepare to begin ovulation in the spring.
+Male snakes will increase sperm production during brumation, while female snakes will prepare to begin ovulation in the spring.

-Male snakes generally emerge from brumation earlier than females, allowing them to establish their breeding territories before female snakes become more active.
+Male snakes generally emerge from brumation earlier than females, establishing their breeding territories before female snakes become more active.

 At What Temperature Do Snakes Brumate?